 2019-2020 Arts in the Village Season

-Arts in the Village is pleased to announce its 2017–2018 concert series.
-The exceptional talents of this season’s musicians will be showcased in five exciting concerts.
+Arts in the Village is pleased to announce its 2019–2020 concert series.
+The talents of this season’s exceptional musicians will be showcased in five exciting concerts.
 All performances will take place on Saturday evenings at 7:30 pm, at Goff Memorial Hall, 124 Bay State Road, in Rehoboth, MA 02769.
-The doors open at 7:00 pm for a wine bar, and seating is non-reserved.
+The doors open at 7:00 pm for early seating, which is non-reserved.
 Payment may be made by cash or by checks made out to the Rehoboth Antiquarian Society.
 Please note that subscriptions offer a substantial savings.
 For information, call 508-463-5384.
 We look forward to seeing you soon!

 $18 for general

 $80 for general

 $160 for families